Pakistan: Qandeel Baloch honor killing brother gets 25 years | DW | 27.09.2019

 Her killing in 2016 ignited fierce debate over the prevalence of so-called "honor killings" of women and led to the government tightening laws surrounding honor killings.
 These now ensure that family members could not walk free if a family member had forgiven them.

-At the time Muhammad Waseem admitted publicly to the murder of his sister at a media conference which was organised by police shortly after the killing, yet he was not convicted.
+At the time Muhammad Waseem admitted publicly to the murder of his sister at a media conference which was organised by police shortly after the killing.

 Honor killings still a problem